ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - b - React - List and Keys.md

 <!-- @LT: if short of time, do as a codealong instead -->

+Iteration 0: Cleanup - delete initial code from Vite

 Iteration 1: Create the initial structure.
-  - Create 3 function components: Header, Main, Footer
+  - Create 3 function components: Header, MovieList, Footer
   - for each of them, just display a text, (ex: "this is the Header").
   - render all of them in App